 RAF Brize Norton is home to Strategic and Tactical Air Transport (AT) and Air-to-Air Refuelling (AAR) aircraft.

-The new A330 MRTT 'Voyager' replaced the Tristar and VC-10 air-to-air refuelling aircraft, and the new A400M Atlas replaces the C-130K Hercules transporter.
+The A330 MRTT 'Voyager' replaced the Tristar and VC-10 air-to-air refuelling aircraft, and the A400M Atlas replaced the C-130K Hercules transporter.
 The RAF currently operate eight heavy-lift C-17 Globemaster III aircraft.